 - First, the definition of a narcissistic mother is a devastating thing to face.

 - You feel gullible, duped; you can’t believe you missed what was right in front of you the whole time.
-People don’t like you because you’re obviously too stupid to be lovable.
+You believe people don’t like you because you feel too stupid to be lovable.

 - The guilt sets in, brought on by the rules of society telling you you’re mistaken, and of course you have a loving mother, doesn’t everyone?